 Periorbital edema is a term for swelling around the eyes.
 The area around the eyes is called the eye socket or eye orbit.
 Sometimes people refer to this condition as periorbital puffiness or puffy eyes.

 You can have periorbital edema in just one eye or both at the same time.
+Read on to learn what periorbital edema can look like, its symptoms, and the treatment.

 The main cause of periorbital edema is inflammation that causes fluid buildup around the eye.
 This condition can come on quickly (acutely) or over an extended period of time (chronically).
 Some common causes for periorbital edema include: